jfowkes/pycutest/docs/install.rst

     $ meson test -C builddir

-Finally set the following environment variable in your :code:`~/.bashrc` to point to the MASTSIF installation directory used above:
+Finally set the following environment variable in your :code:`~/.zshrc` or :code:`~/.bashrc` to point to the MASTSIF installation directory used above:

  .. code-block:: bash